UoB-HPC/capstone/README.md

 [![pypi package](https://badge.fury.io/py/capstone.svg)](https://pypi.python.org/pypi/capstone)
 [![pypi downloads](https://pepy.tech/badge/capstone)](https://pepy.tech/project/capstone)

+## WARNING: When updating this Capstone repo for updating SimEng, the latest upstream Capstone version **MUST** be on a new discrete branch; i.e. `next-SIMENG-VERSION` or `next-CAPSTONE-VERSION`.
+If this isn't done then all previous versions of SimEng will cease to work.

+## Do not delete or update the following branches:
+ - `next` used for SimEng versions 0.9.4 -> 0.9.6
+ - `next-update` used for SimEng versions 0.9.7+

+## Capstone README:
 Capstone is a disassembly framework with the target of becoming the ultimate disasm engine for binary analysis and reversing in the security community.